PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/CAMLQueryForListView.md

 ---

 <h1>Easy CamlQuery</h1>
 When loading thousands of SharePoint list items, you may want to limit the number of retrieved results.
-If your list contains 10 elements, then loading them like this will present no issues.
+If your SharePoint list contains 10 elements, then loading them like this will present no issues.

 ```
 CamlQuery camlQuery = new CamlQuery();